To visit Karen Allen’s Official Actor/Director website, go to karenallen-actor-director.com

 Karen studied textile and clothing design at the Fashion Institute of Technology in NYC when she was 17.
 In 2010 she received an honorary doctorate from FIT and the State University of NY for her design work with her company Karen Allen Fiber Arts in Great Barrington, MA where she presently has a design studio and store that represents dozens of textile and clothing designers who she admires from around the world, as well as her own cashmere knitwear line.

 Karen divides her time between western MA and NYC and between her work as an actor and director and her design studio.
 She is an active Board member of the Berkshire International Film Festival and the Amazon Conservation Team.
-She has a 25-year-old son, Nicholas, who is a professional chef.
+Her son, Nicholas, is a professional chef.